Xantier/xantier.github.io/_drafts/git_gud.md

 Note that not being the best in all of these is needed to be a good programmer.
 Some decide to take a path to focus on more technical aspects and are happy on that path.
-They might value hard problem solving and algorithms, having a neverending drive to learn more about tech.
+They might value hard problem solving and algorithms, having a never ending drive to learn more about tech.
 Some might not be so interested in hard tech and want to focus on team values more.
 Their career paths might divert into [agile buzzword] people, dev management or business analyst roles.

 The only thing that in my mind seems to keep on growing is maturity.
 That will naturally enhance both technical skills as well as team work.

-In the following sub sections we'll go through few observations that might be helpful for an individual to become better in these dimensions.
+In the following sub sections we'll go through few observations that might be helpful for an individual to become better in each of these dimensions.

 ## Tech - Matter

+Becoming technically better has a lot material written about it.
+We have the standard books around software engineering industry, our technical literature and an unfollowable amount of posts on the internet that tell us tips and tricks how to do things.
+A whole industry has been developed to advance people's technical skills, and for a good reason.

+Below I have listed few things that I believe have helped me throughout my career to become a better programmer technically.

 ### ABC - Always be coding

 #### Aim for 60 hours per week
 Uncle Bob mentions in Clean Coder that everyone should be aiming to do 60 hours of coding per week.
 If you want to become technically very good that is probably a good advice.
 We should split that 60 hours to 40 hours of coding for work and 20 hours for ourselves.
 Work gives you structure, real business problems, and lots of edge cases to solve.
 Especially the ability to tackle real business problems is useful.
 If we think about edge cases we know that tackling those will give us appreciation of clean and simple design, something that is adaptable whenever the pointy haired boss decides to change the direction.
-The other 20 hours working for our own amusement should go towards side projects, trying out new tools, frameworks and languages, reading articles and reading tech literature.
-Granted, 60 hours per week takes a lot of effort, in the end civilized world usually has good work life balance and 24 hour on call position are luckily isolated to workaholic americas so it might take some time to get use to that kind of schedule.
+The other 20 hours working for our own amusement should go towards side projects, trying out new tools, frameworks and languages as well as reading articles and tech literature.
+Granted, 60 hours per week takes a lot of effort and it might be difficult to squeeze that in into your life.
+Luckily we can usually be certain that in civilized world we usually have a good work life balance and 24 hour on call position are isolated to workaholic americas.
+That'll give us a clear separation between advancing ourselves at work and advancing ourselves for personal gain.

-Luckily most of the tricky parts of tech are also learned early on in a career.
-This helps because time is of course very limited to all of us.
+We can also think that most of the tricky parts of tech are learned early on in a career.
 It is important to understand that eventually there is somewhat of a glass ceiling when it comes to learning tech.
 There is simply too much to keep up with and sometimes viewpoints, career directions and our interests change when we grow older.

 #### 1.01 > 0.99

-Another approach that I like to follow, especially on hectic months and years when 60 hours a week seems too much.
+There is an another approach that I like to follow, especially on hectic months and years when 60 hours a week just seems way too much.
 This comes from a motivational poster.

 - 1.01^365 = 37.8
 - 0.99^365 = 0.03